 Finally, the most harmful mistake made by sellers new to multichannel selling: stock levels.
 It seems so simple and minor, and yet, can quickly become one of the most time-consuming tasks if you’re selling on multiple sites.
 What’s worse, even a single, seemingly innocuous error could lead to scathing reviews, bad publicity on social media, and customers lost forever.

 We don’t mean to scare you off multichannel selling.
-The gains really are worth the extra effort, and you may even discover new more successful niches by expanding into new platforms.
-But no matter how you slice it, more platforms means more things to manage, specifically fulfillment, so it’s usually advisable to enlist more help — human or software.
+The gains really are worth the extra effort, and you may even discover new, more successful niches by expanding into new platforms.
+But no matter how you slice it, more platforms mean more things to manage, specifically fulfillment, so it’s usually advisable to enlist more help — human, software, or technology-driven micro fulfillment centers.
 Think of it like expanding your business to a new physical location, with new fees, and new personnel to balance out the new customers.